 - give a short public presentation of a research or creative project developed in a course for Honors credit

 The Director of English Honors will work with each student to identify an appropriate venue for public presentation.

 Plan of Study

-Students should work with their advisers and the Director of English Honors to develop a Plan of Study.
-This plan must include
+Students should work with their advisors and the Director of English Honors to develop a Plan of Study.
+This plan must include:

 - at least one Honors Seminar (ENG 491; 3 credits)